JakobHallin/trust-layer-architecture/README.md

 # Three-Lane Trust Architecture
-*A PKI-driven Zero Trust prototype for separating humans, verified automation, and suspicious bots.*
+*A prototype for early separation of trusted automation from unknown traffic*

 ---

 ## Overview
-This project is a Docker-based prototype demonstrating a **trust-first architecture** designed to stop large-scale misuse of headless browsers, while still allowing legitimate automation and human users.
+This project is a Docker-based prototype that explores whether separating known, legitimate automation at the earliest possible point using strong machine identity can reduce noise and false positives in downstream bot-detection systems.

-It was inspired by the Aligned Intelligence challenge:

-> “Create an AI-powered solution that stops large-scale misuse of headless browsers without getting in the way of real automation or human users.”

-The core idea: **this prototype explores the idea that identity may come before behavior analysis.**
+It does not attempt to detect or block malicious bots on its own.
+It provides a foundational trust layer that other detection and enforcement systems can build on.

 ---

-## Concept & Motivation
+## Problem statment

 Modern web traffic includes: